bdamon/MuscleDTI_Toolbox/README.md

 ### fiber_smoother
 The function fiber_smoother is used to smooth fiber tracts and increase the spatial resolution of fiber tracts generated using the MuscleDTI_Toolbox.
 It is recommended for use following fiber_track and prior to calling the fiber_quantifier function.

-The x, y, and z positions are fitted to Nth order polynomials as functions of distance along the tract and are uniformly solved at interpolation distances of interpolation_step.
-The user selects the polynomial order.
-This procedure was originally described in Damon et al, Magn Reson Imaging, 2012.
-In the MuscleDTI_Toolbox, it has been modified to:
-  1) Fit the tract positions as functions of distance rather than point number and
-  2) Allow selection of the polynomial order.

-The former option is required for tracking algorithms that use variable step sizes,such as FACT.

 ### fiber_quantifier